 This was my first attempt at making a traditional short mead.
+The recipe was inspired by Groennfell meadery, but I modified the nutrients as I didn’t have Wyeast nutrient at the time.
 I made a two gallon batch, which I split and oaked one and dry hopped the other.
 My dry hop was falconer’s flight 7c’s hops following Havoc’s meads Bitter Bee recipe.
-The dry hopped version was one of my favourite, as everyone liked it, but only scored 30/50 at the Vanbrewers competition.
+The dry hopped version was one of my favorite, as everyone liked it, but only scored 30/50 at the Vanbrewers competition.
 It just replaced the oak with 0.4 oz of falcon 7 hop blend.
 Evaluations of the hopped mead 200-1 and 200-2.
 I learned some lessons from this batch, and made mistakes I should have learned from.
 I don’t recommend following the nutrient regime for this recipe as is.
 Made mid-March 2017, evaluated mid-May 2017, at 2 months old.

 - 10 g D-47 yeast